 You also can use CSS sprites that allow creating a template for images that you are going to use frequently, for example, buttons, icons.
 Sprites combine images into one big image that loads all together and displays only the sections that need to be shown.
 This means that you are saving load time by not making users wait for multiple images to load.
 Houston web design

 Minify means removing spaces, commas, and other unnecessary characters in your website code.
 It can dramatically increase your website page speed.
 In addition, you can remove code comments, formatting, and unused code.
 Google recommends using CSSNano and UglifyJS.
 Houston web design

 Each time a page redirects to another page, your visitor faces additional time waiting for the HTTP request-response cycle to complete.
 For example, if your mobile redirect pattern looks like this: “example.com -> www.example.com -> m.example.com -> m.example.com/home,” each of those two additional redirects makes your page load slower.
 Houston web design

 Browsers cache consists of a lot of information like code, images, scripts, and more, which allows a visitor’s browser do not to load the entire page every time he comes back.
 You can set your “expires” header for how long you want that information to be cached, usually, a year is a good time period.
 Houston web design

 7. Server response time

 The optimal response time is less than 200ms.
 Server response time can be affected by the amount of traffic you receive, the resources each page uses, the software your server uses, and the hosting.
 To improve your server response time, look for the performance of database queries, slow routing, or a lack of adequate memory and fix them.
-Learn more about optimizing your time to first byte.houston web design
+Learn more about optimizing your time to the first byte.Houston web design

 Content distribution networks (CDNs) are networks of servers that are used to distribute the load of delivering content.
-It means copies of your site are stored at multiple, geographically diverse data centers so that users can have faster and more reliable access to your site. houston web design
+It means copies of your site are stored at multiple, geographically diverse data centers so that users can have faster and more reliable access to your site.
+Houston web design